Fast and reliable company formation service from experienced lawyers.

 • Complementary services through our partners: accounting, payroll-services, tax advisory services, registered offices, secretarial services.

-Our specialized attorneys will advise you on the company formation of GmbH and UG
+Our attorneys will advise you on the formation of a GmbH or UG

 The attorneys of our law firm who are specialized in commercial and corporate law are your experienced partners when it comes to setting up your company.
 Whether GmbH, UG (Mini-GmbH) or partnership, we advise and support you in close cooperation with tax advisors competently and reliably in German and international corporate law.